THEERTHAVASAN/basic-nn-model/README.md

-# Developing a Neural Network Regression Model
+Developing a Neural Network Regression Model

-## AIM
+AIM :

-To develop a neural network regression model for the given dataset.
+    To develop a neural network regression model for the given dataset

-## THEORY

-Explain the problem statement

-## Neural Network Model

-Include the neural network model diagram.

-## DESIGN STEPS
+STEPS

-### STEP 1:
+STEP 1:

       Loading the dataset

-### STEP 2:
+STEP 2:

       Split the dataset into training and testing

-### STEP 3:
+STEP 3:

       Create MinMaxScalar objects ,fit the model and transform the data.

-### STEP 4:
+STEP 4:

       Build the Neural Network Model and compile the model.

-### STEP 5:
+STEP 5:

       Train the model with the training data.

-### STEP 6:
+STEP 6:

       Plot the performance plot

-### STEP 7:
+STEP 7:

       Evaluate the model with the testing data.

-## PROGRAM
+PROGRAM

-Include your code here

-## Dataset Information

-Include screenshot of the dataset

-## OUTPUT

-### Training Loss Vs Iteration Plot

-Include your plot here

-### Test Data Root Mean Squared Error

-Find the test data root mean squared error

-### New Sample Data Prediction

-Include your sample input and output here

-## RESULT
+rom google.colab import auth
+import gspread
+from google.auth import default import pandas as pd auth.authenticate_user() creds, _ = default()
+gc = gspread.authorize(creds)
+worksheet = gc.open('myfrenz').sheet1
+rows = worksheet.get_all_values()
+df = pd.DataFrame(rows[1:], columns=rows[0])
+df = df.astype({'regno':'float'})

+Output:
+        recent:///159a3a683eaa323f7b3f0654632ef38f

+RESULT:
+A neural network regression model for the given dataset is verified